Creating NJSLA-Like Assessments for Mathematics

 Key Learnings

-1. Assessment Design and Alignment: Teachers will learn to construct NJSLA-like items that are aligned to both content and practice standards, ensuring consistency in measuring student understanding across all three levels—conceptual, procedural, and application.
+1. Assessment Design and Alignment: Teachers will learn to construct NJSLA-A-like items that are aligned to both content and practice standards, ensuring consistency in measuring student understanding across all three levels—conceptual, procedural, and application.

-2. Item Type Mastery: Participants will develop the skills to analyze and create all three NJSLA task types: Type I (skills and procedures), Type II (reasoning and justification), and Type III (modeling and application in real-world contexts).
+2. Item Type Mastery: Participants will develop the skills to analyze and create all three NJSLA-A task types: Type I (skills and procedures), Type II (reasoning and justification), and Type III (modeling and application in real-world contexts).

 3. Blueprint Development and Instructional Integration: Educators will gain strategies to design full assessments and blueprints that integrate seamlessly into their curriculum, enabling data-informed instructional planning and intervention based on assessment outcomes